 The 2012 Green Living Festival was held on a beautiful fall day that helped attract a large number of attendees to the event.
 The festival highlights included a comprehensive presentation of water-related topics by numerous City of Evanston departments, and an outstanding display of all-electric and hybrid autos complemented by an array of other alternative transportation exhibits.

 The festival committee is working hard to make the 2013 Evanston Green Living Festival a great event with new attractions to keep things fresh.
-Please take a few hours on an autumn Saturday to come visit this year's festival and help us make it the best festival yet!
+Please take an hour or two on an autumn Saturday to come visit this year's festival and help us make it the best festival yet!